We compiled a list of the best portable DAC/Amp combos that are great to use with mobile devices (iPhone and Android).

 How to Pick the Best Portable DAC/Amp

-To choose the right portable DAC/Amp, you have to decide what features are most important to you:
+To choose the right portable DAC/amp, you must decide what features are most important to you:

 - Format support: DSD, MQA, and/or high bit-rate and sample rate?